• Skip to main content

 Tips for a Holiday that Respects Balinese Culture

-• Do not disturb or interrupt religious ceremonies.
+• Do not interrupt religious ceremonies or stand too close to worshippers.

-• Do not spit or litter in the temple area.
+• Do not spit, litter, shout, swear, or use offensive language inside the temple area.

-Are there toilet facilities or food stalls around the Lempuyang Heaven Gate area?
+Are there toilets and food stalls near the Gate of Heaven area?

 Lempuyang Temple Guide Conclusion